nbeversl/urtext_docs/README.md

 W-SU
 WET
 Zulu
 )

-Node list
 ## The Node List
-The Node List

 Every project maintains a list of all its nodes.
 The Node List is automatically written to a built-in file-level dynamic node.
-(See [Dynamic Nodes](#dynamic-nodes) for more information).
+(See [ MISSING LINK : e82 ]  for more information).
 ### Opening the Node List
-Opening the Node List

 #### Sublime
-Sublime

 Ctrl-Shift-J. Like any node, the Node List can be traversed using [Traverse Mode](#traverse-mode).